apache/nuttx/configs/nucleo-f072rb/README.txt

     NOTES:

+    1. This initial release of this configuration was very minimal, but also very small:

+       $ size nuttx
+          text    data     bss     dec     hex filename
+         32000      92    1172   33264    81f0 nuttx

+       The current version, additional features have been enabled:  board bring-up initialization, button support, the procfs file system, and NSH built-in application support.
+The size increased as follows:

+       $ size nuttx
+          text    data     bss     dec     hex filename
+         40231      92    1208   41531    a23b nuttx

+       Those additional features cost about 8KiB FLASH.
+I believe that is a good use of the STM32F072RB's FLASH, but if you interested in the more minimal configuration, here is what was changed:

+       Removed

+         CONFIG_BINFMT_DISABLE=y
+         CONFIG_DISABLE_MOUNTPOINT=y
+         CONFIG_NSH_DISABLE_CD=y

+       Added:

+         CONFIG_ARCH_BUTTONS=y
+         CONFIG_ARCH_IRQBUTTONS=y

+         CONFIG_BUILTIN=y
+         CONFIG_BUILTIN_PROXY_STACKSIZE=1024

+         CONFIG_FS_PROCFS=y
+         CONFIG_NSH_PROC_MOUNTPOINT="/proc"

+         CONFIG_LIB_BOARDCTL=y
+         CONFIG_NSH_ARCHINIT=y
+         CONFIG_NSH_BUILTIN_APPS=y

-    1. Support for NSH built-in applications is provided:
+       Support for NSH built-in applications is enabled for future use.

-       Binary Formats:
-         CONFIG_BUILTIN=y           : Enable support for built-in programs

-       Application Configuration:
-         CONFIG_NSH_BUILTIN_APPS=y  : Enable starting apps from NSH command line

-       No built applications are enabled in the base configuration, however.
+       However, no built applications are enabled in this base configuration.

-    2. C++ support for applications is enabled:
+    2. C++ support for applications is NOT enabled.
+That could be enabled with the following configuration changes:

          CONFIG_HAVE_CXX=y
          CONFIG_HAVE_CXXINITIALIZE=y
          CONFIG_EXAMPLES_NSH_CXXINITIALIZE=y

+       And also support fo C++ constructors under apps/platform/nucleo-stm32f072rb.